HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/15-07-08_doa-mha-demonstrator/README.md

 #### Security Concerns

 The web applications and Python servers are very much *not* designed with security in mind.
-Despite best efforts to handle all error cases, the authors are *not* security experts (web or otherwise).
 Thus, the HTTP and WebSocket servers only listen on localhost by default.
 If you want to make them accessible within a network, it is *strongly* recommended to make sure that they cannot be reached from the internet.

 Note that the TCP server *only* listens on localhost, since it may receive arbitrary data and is thus a gaping security hole.
 Running it on a different